evmos/contracts-testing/README.md

-# Sample Hardhat Project

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+# Evmos Contracts Testing

+This a basic Hardhat project that contains scripts to test contracts and EVM extensions in the Evmos chain.

+## Example

 To stake some tokens, follow these steps:

-- create a `.env` file with your private key
+- create a `.env` file with your private key/s
 - send some funds to your account
 - run a node locally.
 Can use the `local_node.sh` on evmos repo.
 - edit the corresponding validator address in the `scripts/stake.js`